Mark Your Calendar! Next Meeting – 20 April 2017 at 6:00 PM

 Next Monthly Meeting

 Sponsor: Sponsorship is still available!
-Please enquire to learn about the benefits of sponsoring the cocktail hour!
+Please email us to inquire about the benefits of sponsoring the social hour.

 Change in Dinner Pricing Structure

 Our new dinner fee pricing structure is as follows:

 Members and Guests of Members: $30

 As before, dinner includes two drink tickets thanks to our generous sponsors.
 Annual membership is still $25.
 Memberships from other local sections will be recognized as qualifying for the member dinner price.

 2017 SME Tour of Caterpillar’s Tinaja Hills Facility

 When: Saturday, April 8th 2017 (10:00am – noon)

 Location: 5800 W Caterpillar Trail, Green Valley, AZ 85614